kinoite/kopi-lang/README.md

-**Kopi** is a fast, modern, and lightweight scripting language built in Rust.
+**Kopi** (indonesian for "coffee") is a fast, modern, and lightweight scripting language built in Rust.
 It features a clean, simple syntax and is designed to be easy to learn and embed in other applications.

 ---